INTRODUCTION _______________________

 Since our project was rather open-ended, it gave our team the opportunity to explore our way through the project.
 When presenting, our amazing sponsors always stressed on rationalizing every single design decision and tying it back to the research.
 Visual aesthetics is nothing without purpose!

-If there’s one thing people should know about me, it’s that I’m an organization freak.
-I love to have structure and feel like it’s really important for things to flow smoothly.
+If there’s one thing people should know about me, it’s that I’m an organization nerd.
+I love structure as it helps projects to flow smoothly.
 Lucky for me, everyone in this team had a similar liking towards organization and this really helped us meet submission deadlines way ahead of time!

 UP NEXT …